bihealth/scelvis/scelvis/static/home.md

 Select the dataset you want to work with from the `Go To` menu on the top right: choose an existing dataset, or upload a new one.
-Conversion from `cellranger` output is also possible: upload a zip or tarball of the `outs` directory, containing at least the `filtered_feature_bc_matrix.h5` and the `analysis` subfolder.
+Conversion from raw text or `cellranger` output is also possible: upload a zip or tarball of the `outs` directory, containing at least the `filtered_feature_bc_matrix.h5` and the `analysis` subfolder.

 Datasets can be explored using either a cell-centric (i.e., cell annotation such as clustering and some QC) or a gene-centric view (i.e., gene expression, markers, etc.).